 Finally, Viña Ardanza Reserva 2010 was bottled in March 2015 and was aged for a further years in the bottle before its release.

-A great Spanish red wine by La Rioja Alta.
-Drink now to 2024.
+This is a great Spanish red wine by La Rioja Alta.

 The wine Viña Ardanza Reserva has a medium, ruby-cherry coloured robe with a brick rim.

 This blend of Tempranillo and Grenache shows a quintessential Rioja Style.
 Delicate ageing nuances: chocolate, arabica coffee beans, cocoa, vanilla and spicy notes of white pepper and clove.
-This wine by La Rioja Alta also suggests deep aromas of black fruit with hints of tobacco and fine leather.
+Viña Ardanza Selección Especial also suggests deep aromas of black fruit with hints of tobacco and fine leather.